 A senior project manager is often thought of as a more experienced project manager.
-They are entrusted with larger and more complex projects, and may be put in charge of more projects at once.
+They are entrusted with larger and more complex projects and may be put in charge of several projects at once.
 The exact job description and requirements will vary from company to company.
 A senior project manager may have additional responsibilities relating to the management of projects, project managers, and the organization as a whole.

 Project responsibilities may include:

-- Responsibilities for project managers may include:Interviewing and hiring.
-Senior project managers may assist with interviewing and hiring new project staff.
+- Interviewing and hiring: Senior project managers may assist with interviewing and hiring new project staff.

-- Training and managing.
-In some organizations, project managers report directly to senior project managers.
+- Training and managing: In some organizations, project managers report directly to senior project managers.

-- Mentoring and coaching.
-Senior project managers are often expected to coach and mentor junior staff.
+- Mentoring and coaching: Senior project managers are often expected to coach and mentor junior staff.

-- Acting as a role model.
-People in this role may be expected to be a role model for junior members of the team.
+- Acting as a role model: People in this role may be expected to be a role model for junior members of the team.

-- Responsibilities for the organization may include:Big-picture support.
-A senior project manager may be expected to help with program management and other PMO duties.
+- Big-picture support: A senior project manager may be expected to help with program management and other PMO duties.

-- Championing progress.
-Senior project managers may act as champions of learning, process improvement, and project management within the company.
+- Championing progress: Senior project managers may act as champions of learning, process improvement, and project management within the company.